secretlycarl/onboarderr/README.md

 Depending if you have Pulsarr, Overseerr, Jellyseerr, or none, some body content (5.
 Requests on `/onboarding`) will change.

-[Tautulli](https://github.com/Tautulli/Tautulli) - Per-user specific "episode/media item added" notifications on Discord
+[Tautulli](https://github.com/Tautulli/Tautulli) - Required for Pulsarr notifications, useful in general
-- Required for Pulsarr notifications
+- I use it if users want notifications for content added to non-movie/show libraries

 [Sonarr](https://github.com/Sonarr/Sonarr) & [Radarr](https://github.com/Radarr/Radarr) - to grab the watchlisted content